carocaro22/app-dev-with-swift/mynotes.md

 ## Table Views
 ### Table View Data Source
 #### Number of Sections
-In the number of sections you return as an Int the number of sectionsyou wish the table view to display
+In the number of sections you return as an Int the number of sections you wish the table view to display
 ```
   optional func numberOfSections(in tableView: UITableView) -> Int